 Rest assured, if you receive a letter from Equita for a ParkingEye PCN, this is all but an admission that ParkingEye won’t pursue you further – if they thought they had a strong enough case, court papers would have been served by now.

 ZZPS has a long history behind it.
 ZZPS was originally formed in 2011 as Gary Osner’s Parachute for his failing Roxburghe business, and only starting trading in 2015.
 Roxburghe, of course, was closed down when it lost its FCA Consumer Credit Licence because it was considered not to be “fit and proper” – one has to then ask why ZZPS only pursues unregulated consumer debt, on the very edge of legality, especially when you consider that as BPA members ZZPS is obliged to comply with FCA rules, even though it does nothing of the sort.

 Trace Recovery are rarely seen, and the same rule 1 applies.

 But what about ParkingEye v Beavis – doesnt that make all private parking charges enforceable?

 Many of the debt collectors will make reference to the Parking Eye & Beavis Supreme court case.
 For some reason they seem to believe that this judgment makes every single parking charge in the country enforceable, and fair.
-Barry Beavis took Parking Eye to court because he claimed the charges were unfair.
+Barry Beavis took Parking Eye to court because he claimed the charges were unfair and a penalty.
 The court disagreed … and that was it.
-So unless you are claiming that the charge was unfair, the Supreme court decision has no bearing on you.
+So unless you are claiming that the charge was unfair and a penalty, the Supreme Court decision has no bearing on you.
 Remember Rule 1?